Elzer Law Firm, LLC

 -Race Discrimination against a member of any race

--Sex or Gender Discrimination against a woman or a man
+-Sex or Gender Discrimination against any sex or gender

 -Pregnancy Discrimination against a woman because of her pregnancy, childbirth, or related medical condition